bitrise-io/devcenter/_articles/en/reviews/okta.md

 published: false

 ---
-This guide provides step-by-step instructions on setting up Bitrise as a SAML application on [Azure Active Directory (AD)](https://azure.microsoft.com/en-us/).
+This guide provides step-by-step instructions on setting up Bitrise as a SAML application on [okta](https://www.okta.com/).

 This requires: